Contact Lens Exams

 How are contact lenses fitted?

-The doctor at Omaha Primary Eye Care will ensure a well-fitting lens is selected based on the measurement of your corneal curvature.
+The doctor at Omaha Primary Eye Care will select a well-fitting lens based on the measurement of your corneal curvature.
 Once an appropriate lens is found, the doctor will work with you to make sure your lenses fit comfortably on the surface of your eye and provide clear vision.

 Learning to insert and remove contact lenses is an important step in contact lens safety and comfortability.
-We’ll help educate you on this process and take our time to make sure you are comfortable prior to leaving our office with your contacts.
-You will learn how to properly put in and take out your contacts, clean and care for your lenses, and be advised of the best wearing habits to ensure comfortability.
+We’ll help educate you on this process and take our time to make sure you are comfortable before you leave our office with your contacts.
+You will learn how to properly put in and take out your contacts, clean and care for your lenses, and be advised of the best wearing habits to ensure comfort.

 Contact lens follow-up exams